CHEM-PHYS-X684/python-package-best-practices/_episodes/10-documentation.md

 >> Getting Started
 >> ===============
 >>
->> This page details how to get started with molecool.
+>> This page details how to get started with my_repo.
 Molecool is a package which was developed for the MolSSI Best Practices workshop.
 >>
 >> Installation
 >> ------------
->> To install molecool, you will need an environment with the following packages:
+>> To install my_repo, you will need an environment with the following packages:
 >>
 >> * Python 3.7
 >> * NumPy
 >> * Matplotlib
 >>
->> Once you have these packages installed, you can install molecool in the same environment using
+>> Once you have these packages installed, you can install my_repo in the same environment using
 >> ::
 >>
 >>     pip install -e .